 Read our full Animal Crossing: New Horizons review

-Unlike the smaller Black Ops 4 mode Blackout, Warzone doesn’t require another game to run, and it launched with 150-player battles.
+Unlike the smaller Black Ops 4 mode Blackout, Call of Duty: Warzone doesn’t require another game to run, and it launched with 150-player battles.
 Friends can team up in trios and fight to the death against other squads with a mix of first-person shooting and vehicular combat.
-A unique gulag system even lets killed players come back to life, giving their teammates motivation to keep fighting to their very last breath.
+The unique Gulag system even lets killed players come back to life, giving their teammates motivation to keep fighting to their very last breath.

 Alongside these is Horde mode, which is best played cooperatively for a fighting chance against waves of the Swarm, and there is a beefy competitive multiplayer option for those who want to fight with — or against — their pals.
-It also includes local cooperative play in case friends are able to game in person.
+Gears 5 also includes local cooperative play if you’re looking for some couch co-op action.

 Read our full Gears 5 review

 Forza Horizon 4 includes the same “Drivatar” A.I. system used by its predecessors, but it’s even better in online cooperative modes.
 The transition is seamless, with friends all driving on the same map where they can run into each other, and they can easily join up to compete in the same racing events without exiting to another player’s session.

 Read our full Forza Horizon 4 review

 Sea of Thieves isn’t just better with friends playing online — it’s almost impossible to play without them.
-Rare’s pirate game includes a small boat for anyone sailing alone, but it really requires a crew of at least three or four people in order to command the larger vessels and have a chance against other ships.
+Rare’s pirate game includes a small boat for anyone sailing alone, but it really requires a crew of at least three or four people to command the larger vessels and have a chance against other ships.

 Read our full Sea of Thieves review

 Available for only a few dollars at this point, Tom Clancy’s The Division 2 is an excellent shared-world shooter that friends can play together in its entirety.
 That includes the campaign missions, which take agents into several sections of Washington, D.C.
 Separate cooperative side missions are also available, and when players have had their fill of fighting grunts in standard missions or raids, they can venture together into the Dark Zone to fight against other agents.

 Read our full The Division 2 review

-The most popular video game in the world is also a great choice for online gaming with friends, as its battle royale mode supports cross-play across everything from Nintendo Switch to Android phones.
+Fortnite is a great choice for online gaming with friends, as its battle royale mode supports cross-play across everything from Nintendo Switch to Android phones.
 Epic Games’ take on the genre is colorful and less gory than some of its competitors, and its building component makes it perfect for creative players tired of hiding in a bush or behind a rock.